-It may be a concern, particularly for influencers who have signed arrangements with firms to advertise their products on their platforms.
+It can be a concern, particularly for influencers who have signed arrangements with firms to advertise their products on their platforms.
 It can be very frustrating to upload videos and to see the error failed to upload and has been saved to drafts.
 This article will give you fixes you can try when your TikTok videos do not upload.

 Why Does TikTok Say “Failed to Upload and Has Been Saved to Drafts”